My husband doesn’t listen to me.

-Seriously, nobody is perfect and there’s not much I find more frustrating than not being listed to, valued, and respected.
+Seriously, nobody is perfect and there’s not much I find more frustrating than not being listened to, valued, and respected.
 I’m sure you feel the same way too when this happens to you.

 For those of you who have just tuned in, I have been married for almost 8 years and my marriage has been a huge learning experience for me.
-I don’t claim to have the perfect marriage or say it wasn’t hard getting to this point, but we are pretty happy.
+I don’t claim to have the perfect marriage or say it wasn’t hard getting to this point, but we are very happy and blessed.

 God loves you and he values your marriage.
 He wants you to be happy and he wants your husband to be happy too.

 Don’t hesitate to educate yourself with the Word of God and learn more about marriage.
-Sometimes, the answer lies within the Word an He can help you in your marriage.
+Sometimes, the answer lies within the Word and He can help you in your marriage.

 Better than anyone can, really.
 You have to have faith.

 As wives, our duty as being faithful Christian wives is rather difficult.
 Because we value God, love, and respect Him we try to follow what’s in the Bible and the guidance we receive from church.

-And the Bible does want us to respect and love our spouse.
+And the Bible does want us to respect and love our husbands.
 I know it can be tough to be patient with your husband especially if he’s not listening to you and you are feeling unappreciated.

 Distractions can interfere in your marriage.

-Wives that are also moms, I know how annoying it is when children are demanding for your attention in the background and your husband is also wanting your attention, all while you are just trying to get dinner cooked for everyone.
+Wives that are also moms, I know how demanding it can be when children are wanting your attention in the background and your husband is also wanting your attention, all while you are just trying to get dinner cooked for everyone.

 It’s important in these situations to remember to be patient and kind.
-These little annoyances may seem small to some people, but for others it can really get in the way of life and marriage.
+These little annoyances may seem small to some people, but for others, it can really get in the way of life and marriage with time.

 Now, I realize every marriage is different.
-Every spouse is different too.
+Every single husband is different too.

-However, my husband does work hard labor so his body is physically tired when he gets home and I like to help him as much as I can, as a stay at home mom.
+However, my husband does work hard labor so his body is physically tired when he gets home and I like to help him as much as I can, as a work from home mom.
 And I try my hardest to remember that working hard labor can be exhausting.

-Even though I am a stay at home mom, I’m also busy running my website whenever I get a chance to myself to provide a little extra income for my family.
+Even though I am a “stay at home mom”, I’m also busy running my website whenever I get a chance to myself to provide a little extra income for my family.
+I’m constantly busy.